rochaporto/collectd-openstack/README.md

 ## Setup and Configuration

-The example configuration(s) below assume the plugins to be located under `/usr/lib/collectd/plugins`, if you install using the deb package that's where they end up too.
+The example configuration(s) below assume the plugins to be located under `/usr/lib/collectd/plugins`.

+If you're under ubuntu, consider installing from [this ppa](https://launchpad.net/~rocha-porto/+archive/collectd).

 Each plugin should have its own config file, under `/etc/collectd/conf.d/<pluginname>.conf`, which should follow some similar to: